Written By Mandy Treeby Chief Baby Sleep Consultant

 If your baby has a persistent fever, you should contact your doctor.
 If your baby has a low-fever and simply has a small cold or sniffle, you can try these at-home remedies:

 - Plenty of liquids to keep your baby hydrated

-- Infant-appropriate fever reducers.
+- Infant-appropriate OTC fever reducers such as acetaminophen.

 - Clearing your baby's nose - there are products that safely clear or drain your baby's nasal cavity